Wiguwbe/chibicc/METHODS.md

 ### Syntax

 ```
-DECLSPEC (STRUCT?
-TAG POINTERS IDENT) FUNC_NAME(...) ...
+DECLSPEC TAG "."
+FUNC_NAME "(" POINTERS IDENT (, ...)? ")" ...
 ```

 Example:
 ```
-int (struct Point *p) dot() ...
+int Point.dot(*p) { ...
-int (struct foo f) bar(int baz) { ...
+int foo.bar(f, baz) { ...
 ```

-The "argument" inside the parenthesis will also be the first argument to the function.
+The first argument will be of the struct type, so the first argument doesn't need the type, only the pointers and name.

-When calling a method, the value will be used as the first argument of the function.

 ### Internals